-Raise the motorcycle with a lift stand. (@ p.
-44)
+Raise the motorcycle with a lift stand. (p.
+53)

 Move the handlebar to the straight-ahead position.
-Move the fork legs to and fro in the direction of travel.
+Move the fork leas to and fro in the direction of travel.

-Play should not be detectable on the steering head bearing.
+Play should not be detectable on the steering head bear-

-- If there is detectable play: - Adjust the steering head bearing play. ◄ (의 p.
-50) - Move the handlebar to and fro over the entire steering range.
+- If there is detectable play: - Move the handlebar to and fro over the entire steering range.